prog4biol/pfb2019/unix.md

 ```

-You now have a repository!

-Let's back up a bit and talk more about git and about these commands.
-For basic git use, these are almost all the commands you will need to know.

-Every git repository has three main elements called _trees_:
-1. The _Working Directory_ contains your files
-2. The _Index_ is the staging area
-3. The _HEAD_ points to the last commit you made.
-> There are a few new words here.
-We will explain them as we go

 | command                                 | description                              |
 | --------------------------------------- | ---------------------------------------- |
 | `git init`                              | Creates your new local repository with the three trees (local machine) |